 That means that great user documentation can be the difference between an awesome customer experience and a miserable one.

 But creating helpful end-user guides isn’t a walk in the park.

 In fact, it can be extremely challenging.
-Between deciding what content is required to structuring it in a way that makes sense - It’s hardly surprising that so many companies get it wrong.
+Between deciding what content is required and writing it as clear as possible - It’s hardly surprising that so many companies get it wrong.

 That’s why this post aims to share 8 actionable tips that’ll help you create user documentation that your customers will love.

 So, whether you’re launching a new product or looking to upgrade what you’ve already got, let’s get to it!

 What is User Documentation?

 User documentation (aka user manuals, instruction manuals, etc.) is the content you supply for end-users to help them get the most out of your product or service.